WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -Dominik made his ring entrance with Ripley. [c]

 -Saxton asked Shotzi what motivated her to come to Rodriguez’s aid earlier.
 She said she has a ton of respect for her.
-ROdriguez said she appears to have found her tag partner.
+Rodriguez said she appears to have found her tag partner.
 Shotzi howled in celebration.

 (6) DOMINIK MYSTERIO (w/Rhea Ripley) vs. APOLLO CREWS

 The bell rang 18 minutes into the hour.
 Dom begged off early and offered a handshake.
-Graves said people fear what they don’t understand and fear what they can’t conquer.
+Graves said people fear what they don’t understand and hate what they can’t conquer.
 He said that’s why fans respond the way they do to Dom.
 Dom took over after knocking Crews off the top rope.
 After some back and forth action, they brawled at ringside.
 When Crews got the better of Dom, Ripley got in his face.
 Dom recovered and then sent Crews into the ringside steps.
 He followed by shoving Crews into the ringpost.
 Dom gloated as Ripley counted along with the ref.
 Crews beat the count, but Dom immediately landed a top rope splash for the win.

 WINNER: Dominik in 5:00.